jdan/compiler.lean/README.md

 ### `eval : Expr -> ℕ`

-Evaluates an `expr` to produce a natural number
+Evaluates an `Expr` to produce a natural number

 ```
 eval (Val 5)